lhy0718/lhy0718.github.io/_posts/2025-03-05-[Paper Review] Investigating the Personality Consistency in Quantized Role-Playing Dialogue Agents (EMNLP 2024).md

   - Persona-based Dialogue
 ---

-**Abstract** This study explores the personality trait consistency of quantized large language models (LLMs) and evaluates the stability of assigned personalities across multiple interactions in role-playing scenarios.
+**Summary** This study explores the personality trait consistency of quantized large language models (LLMs) and evaluates the stability of assigned personalities across multiple interactions in role-playing scenarios.
 A non-parametric method called **Think2** is proposed to address personality inconsistencies, demonstrating its effectiveness in maintaining the consistency of **Quantized Role-Playing Dialogue Agents (QRPDA).**

 ---